FromTellus/SYGO/README.md

 Simple functionality is there.
 A few pre-set locations for the user and the option to set their own location via longitude and latitude.

-Features missing but might be implemented if it gets picked up again at later time :
+Features missing but might be implemented if it gets picked up again at a later time :

-  /* Not in order of importance */
+  //* Not in order of importance *//

   Saving a custom location.